How to Safely Compost Human Waste Recently updated !

 Composted Human Waste is excellent fertilizer for non-edible plants.

-Disclaimer: These are my suggestions only, based on the comprehensive Composting Toilet Guidelines published by the Government of British Columbia in Canada, and recommendations from the World Health Organization.
+Disclaimer: These are my suggestions only, based on recommendations from the World Health Organization.
 I make no guarantees about the accuracy of this information, and whether or not it applies to your specific situation.
 If in doubt you should check with your local authorities.

 This is an article on how to safely and easily compost human waste.
 It’s not difficult, but you MUST do it right, or people could get sick.
 The main issue is the solid waste – feces.
 It’s easy to deal with urine.
 More on urine below.